jessicapmouras/fraud_detect/README.md

 ## Motivation
 <a id="motive"> </a>
 I started my career in financial services As a CPA (license still current, but inactive) who found the gritter aspects of accounting and finance most intriguing.
-In fact, my first consulting project ever was an Anti Money Laundering (AML) assignment that deployed Machine Learning techniques, but was 2012 and I was a very junior employee.
+In fact, my first consulting project ever was an Anti Money Laundering (AML) assignment that deployed Machine Learning techniques, but it was 2012 and I was a very junior employee.

 I wanted to revisit the topic of money laundering by building methods and models to assist with identifying fraudulent transactions.